 Bitstamp has grown to support more than 80 cryptocurrencies in the last few years.
 However, this is still noticeably limited compared to other popular cryptocurrency exchanges.

 That said, what is available makes up a decent collection of many popular assets – such as Bitcoin (BTC), Ethereum (ETH), Polygon (MATIC), Ripple (XRP), and others.

-Like most exchanges, Bitstamp has implemented a staking program allowing users to earn passive income off their crypto holdings.
+Like most exchanges, Bitstamp has implemented a staking program allowing users to earn interest on their cryptocurrency holdings.